Off the shelf – working with libraries

 How do we work together?

 Library authorities coordinate the local partnerships and administer the Bookstart scheme.
 Our message is enhanced by promoting library membership and rhyme and story sessions.
-Together, we ensure that the packs are a first step in loving books.
+Together, we ensure that the packs are a first step in loving books and helping families to enjoy reading together every day.

 We loved getting new books and read every day.
 We come to Rhymetime every week and my son sings the songs at home and likes to flick through the Rhymetime folder.
 We're very lucky to have the Bookstart packs.